adamsitnik/performance/docs/regressions.md

 #### Code Alignment

 If the assembly code is identical but performs worse it might be caused by code alignment changes.
-If the produced code size is small, you can just enforce the disassembler to print instruction addresses and verify if the hot path alignment has changed..
+If the produced code size is small, you can just enforce the disassembler to print instruction addresses and check if the hot path alignment has changed.

 Typically the most important is the alignment of the first instruction of the loop (where the code jumps after every iteration).
 You can use an experimental JIT feature that aligns the loops to verify that.
-It's configurable with an environment variable called `COMPlus_JitAlignLoops`.
+It's configurable with the environment variable called `COMPlus_JitAlignLoops`.

 ```cmd
 dotnet run --envVars COMPlus_JitAlignLoops:1